Side note: This is an excerpt of my Flying Above the Line: Chapter 3 that you can find the rest of it on Apple for FREE!

 “All you need is love.”

-love at all.
+We’ve all grown up differently.
+Some of us have been surrounded by unconditional love, while others have not been covered by love at all.
 Depending upon your own experience, you may question the lesson “All we need is Love.”
-While we may or may not have external love that comes from family, friends, spouses, partners, etc., we cannot forget about the biggest love of all: To Love Yourself
+While we may or may not have external love that comes from family, friends, spouses, partners, etc., we cannot forget about the immense love of all: To Love Yourself

-- List one of your positive attributes on a Monday.
+List one of your positive attributes on a Monday.
 Focus on it all week, then shift to another one each Monday that follows.
 By the end of the year, you’ll have collected 52 positive thoughts about yourself.
 (Ex: I love my smile, my nose, etc.)

-- Take some time for yourself, even if it’s only 5 or 10 minutes.
+Take some time for yourself, even if it’s only 5 or 10 minutes.
 Read.
 Listen to music.
 Enjoy time in the woods or at the beach, or head out for a run.

-- Do things that make you feel good.
+Do things that make you feel good.
 If it doesn’t feel right, don’t do it.

-- Don’t compare yourself to others.
+Don’t compare yourself to others.
 This is a tough one for a lot of people.
 Head back to #1.
 You are ORIGINAL!

-- Let it go!
+Let it go!
 Think of the iconic words from the movie Frozen.
 Let go of all the crud that’s in your head — thinking that you’re not good enough or strong enough or fast enough — is counterproductive and damaging.
 You are enough!

 Hang tight, as we have more chapters coming up!